jupyterlab/frontends-team-compass/rfc/development-cycle.md

 * Minor: `{x}.{y}.0` is an ancestor of `{x}.{y+1}.0`.
 * Major: `{x}.0.0` is an ancestor of `{y+1}.0.0`.

-**Single Active**: No commits will be queued up for a release until the previous increment was fully release (this also falls out of the above assumption).
+**Single Active**: No commits will be queued up for a release until the previous increment was fully released (this also falls out of the above assumption).

 * Patch: No commits towards `{x}.{y}.{z}` till `{x}.{y}.{z-1}` final is released.
 * Minor: No commits towards `{x}.{y}.0` till `{x}.{y-1}.0` final is released.
 * Major: No commits towards `{x}.0.0` till `{x-1}.0.0` final is released.

-The last two mean you have to totally finish a release on one branch before you start on the next one.
+The last two means you have to totally finish a release on one branch before you start on the next one.
 For example, it would be illegal to have releases in this order: `1.2.0a0`, `1.3.0a0`, `1.2.0`, then `1.3.0`.
 However, you could have `1.2.0a0`, `1.1.1a0`, `1.2.0`, then `1.1.1`, because these would be on different branches, `1.x.0` and `1.1.x`.

 **JavaScript versions In Sync** We are OK always keeping the JS version bumps in sync.
 Meaning that if we do a major release of the Python package we also do a major release of all JS versions.

 ## Strategy

-Based on these assumption we can create a consistant branching strategy.
+Based on these assumptions we can create a consistent branching strategy.

 ### Branches